Consumer Medicine Information

 Before you start to take it

-Tell your doctor if you are allergic to foods, dyes, preservatives or any other medicines.
+Tell your doctor if you have allergies to any other medicines, foods, dyes or preservatives.

-Tell your doctor if you have, or have had, any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

 glaucoma (raised pressure in the eye)